FeatureBaseDB/SlothAI/README.md

 # SlothAI: A Model Chain Manager
 SlothAI provides a simple UI and pipelines various models.

 Machine learning box deployment is managed using [Laminoid](https://github.com/FeatureBaseDB/Laminoid).

-## Vector Managment
-SlothAI implements [SlothANN](https://github.com/FeatureBaseDB/SlothAI/blob/SlothAI/SlothANN.md), a new type of approximate nearest neighbor (ANN) strategy using semantic graphs.
-SlothANN allows flexible and balanced vector storage, increasing the speed of retrevial no matter the ANN implmentation in the vector store.
+Laminoid and SlothAI currently support OpenAI and Instructor embeddings, as well as OpenAI and an open ensemble model called `sloth-extract` for keyterm extraction.

 ## Authentication
 Authentication is currently limited to FeatureBase tokens ONLY.
 You must have a [FeatureBase cloud](https://cloud.featurebase.com/) account to use the application.